 The baseline results are presented in Table 2.
 We keep the analysis simple, whereby columns (1)-(4) present results based on OLS regressions while columns (5)-(8) are based on system GMM.
 The top of each column describes the type, or category, of capital flows considered.
-Our main interest lies in the effect of the volatility of capital flows and its interaction with macro-prudential regulation, measured in this table by the degree of banking supervision (Abiad et al., 2008).
+Our main interest lies in the effect of the volatility of capital flows and its interaction with macroprudential regulation, measured in this table by the degree of banking supervision (Abiad et al., 2008).

-Although capital flows appear to be positively associated with growth in the OLS regressions (except for debt flows), system GMM results indicate that total capital flows and FDI flows are not statistically significant whereas equity flows enhance growth and debt flows diminish growth.14 These latter findings are in line with earlier studies largely

-14 Kose et al. (2008) argue that the positive effect of equity flows on (TFP) growth are due to the positive spillovers of these flows in deepening and developing the domestic financial markets and by improving corporate governance among domestic firms.
-The negative effect of debt flows, on the other hand, can be rationalized because countries with weaker institutional frameworks and weakly-supervised financial supporting the ambiguous effects of total capital flows on economic growth as an outcome of the offsetting impact of its different components (see Alfaro et al., 2014).
+Although capital flows appear to be positively associated with growth in the OLS regressions (except for debt flows), system GMM results indicate that total capital flows and FDI flows are not statistically significant whereas equity flows enhance growth and debt flows diminish growth.
+These latter findings are in line with earlier studies largely supporting the ambiguous effects of total capital flows on economic growth as an outcome of the offsetting impact of its different components (see Alfaro et al., 2014).
 Despite differences in the level effects of capital flows on growth, system GMM results show that more variable capital flows, of any type, reduce economic growth, consistent with World Bank (2001) and Lensink and Morrissey (2006).
 Stricter banking supervision practices, on the other hand, promote directly economic growth, a finding first illustrated by Demetriades and Rousseau (2015).
-Turning our attention to the interaction term, we find strong evidence that macro-prudential regulation mitigates the negative growth effect induced by more volatile capital flows.
-The positive coefficient of the interaction term, therefore, provides a first indication that macro-prudential policies reduce the procyclicality and volatility of all types of financial flows in the way they influence economic growth.
+Turning our attention to the interaction term, we find strong evidence that macroprudential regulation mitigates the negative growth effect induced by more volatile capital flows.
+The positive coefficient of the interaction term, therefore, provides a first indication that macroprudential policies reduce the procyclicality and volatility of all types of financial flows in the way they influence economic growth.

 To assess the economic significance of this effect, we use the coefficient estimates of total capital flows volatility and its interaction term in column (5) with data on their standard deviation described in Table 1.
 Specifically, we multiply each coefficient with the sample standard deviation of the corresponding variable.
-To illustrate, increasing the volatility of total capital flows by one standard deviation decreases the growth rate of GDP per capita by 3.108 percentage points (-2.10×1.48), while increasing the interaction term by one standard deviation increases growth by 1.288 percentage points ($0.862 \times 1.48 \times 1.01$).
-This means that macro-prudential regulation has the capacity to reduce substantially the negative impact of total capital flows volatility on growth.
+To illustrate, increasing the volatility of total capital flows by one standard deviation decreases the growth rate of GDP per capita by 3.108 percentage points ( $-2.10 \times 1.48$ ), while increasing the interaction term by one standard deviation increases growth by 1.288 percentage points ( $0.862 \times 1.48 \times 1.01$ ).
+This means that macroprudential regulation has the capacity to reduce substantially the negative impact of total capital flows volatility on growth.
 The same principle applies when calculating the quantitative effects for FDI, equity and debt flows.

 The variables included in set X are supportive of the typical findings in the literature.
-Specifically, they indicate the presence of conditional income convergence and that a better educated population, higher levels of private investment and better institutional quality are all conducive to faster economic growth.
-In contrast, higher rates of population growth, inflation, and levels of government consumption are all associated with slower economic growth.
-We also find that greater trade openness is not statistically institutions do get more debt flows.
+Specifically, they indicate the presence of conditional income convergence and that a better educated population, higher levels of private investment and better

+&lt;sup>15 Kose et al. (2008) argue that the positive effect of equity flows on (TFP) growth are due to the positive spillovers of these flows in deepening and developing the domestic financial markets and by improving corporate governance among domestic firms.
+The negative effect of debt flows, on the other hand, can be rationalized because countries with weaker institutional frameworks and weakly-supervised financial institutions do get more debt flows.
 These, in turn, finance politically well-connected local firms which grow bigger and stronger, to the detriment of other firms, suppressing aggregate efficiency and overall growth.